Menu Close

 CAPS Personnel Holding Leadership Roles on the SkAI Institute Project:

-Armgard Haken: Project Development and Data Manager on the SkAI Operations Team
+Armgard Haken: Project Development and Data Manager on the SkAI Operations Team; Member of the SkAI Conference 2025 (Open SkAI 2025) Local Organizing Committee

-Gautham Narayan: Co-Principal Investigator; Deputy Director for Research (Astro)
+Gautham Narayan: Co-Principal Investigator; Deputy Director for Research (Astro); Member of the SkAI Conference 2025 (Open SkAI 2025) Scientific Organizing Committee

 Joaquin Vieira: Co-Chair of SkAI Institute Pillar 3 (Learning-Based Astrophysical Survey and Instrument Design)

-Nicolas Yunes: Co-Chair of the Public Outreach & High School Program Committee
+Nicolas Yunes: Activities and Programming Co-Chair for the Public Outreach & High School Program

 Current CAPS Personnel on the SkAI Institute Project: